Montana Cowboy Hall of Fame INDUCTEE 2014

 Jack and Ann Hirschy (1921-2012) (1921-2006)

 When Ann Hirschy moved up over the pass from Salmon, Idaho, to the Big Hole Valley, she fell in love with the place and never left.
 Of course, it helped that she had fallen in love with Jack Hirschy, a man who would become one of the largest cattle ranchers in the Big Hole, a high mountain valley in the southwest corner of Montana.
 It’s a place where winters are long and summers short, but living is good if you take it all in stride.
-And that’s exactly what Jack and Ann did for over 62 years, taking cattle business in stride and building up on the cattle trade that Jack’s grandparents began in the Big Hole in 1894.
+And that’s exactly what Jack and Ann did for over 62 years, taking cattle business in stride and building on the cattle trade that Jack’s grandparents began in the Big Hole in 1894.

 Jack’s grandparents, Frederick Louis Hirschy and Cecile Wenger, were both born in Switzerland.
-They traveled to the Big Hole Valley of Montana from a Swiss Colony in in 1894.
-Jack’s father, Frederick Lewis, was born in in 1884.
+They traveled to the Big Hole Valley of Montana from a Swiss Colony in 1894.
+Jack’s father, Frederick Lewis, was born in 1884.

 In 1910, second-generation Fred Hirschy borrowed from an area bank to buy a neighboring ranch so that he could begin his own ranching operation raising beef cattle.
 He was an extremely good businessman and a tireless worker, and over the years, other ranches were added to the original property.

-In 1916, Fred Hirschy married Flora Shaw, born in 1892 in Hawarden, Iowa.
-They raised four children: John Frederick “Jack”, born April 21, 1921; Frances Lee “Jill”, born in 1923; Cecile “Joyce”, born in 1927; and Ernest Richard “Dick”, born in 1928.
+In 1916, Fred married Flora Shaw, born in 1892 in Hawarden, Iowa.
+They raised four children: John Frederick “Jack," born April 21, 1921; Frances Lee “Jill,” born in 1923; Cecile “Joyce,” born in 1927; and Ernest Richard “Dick,” born in 1928.

-After their marriage, they moved on to the ranch that Jack had bought and lived there the rest of their lives.
+In 1944, Jack married Josephine Ann Carl who was born June 27, 1921, to Fred and Alice Carl.
+After their marriage, they lived on the ranch Jack had bought and lived there the rest of their lives.
 They ranched side by side, with Ann riding, haying, logging, feeding and cooking for the hired men.
 Many of the men that worked for them came and stayed for over forty years.
 These men were like family.
-In 1950, Cecile Jann was born and Frederick Carl was born in 1953.
+In 1950, Cecile Jann was born, and Frederick Carl was born in 1953.
 They worked alongside their parents.

 Ann passed away in 2006.
 A friend wrote: